EthanPeters96/FlavorVault/README.md

 ### Deployment

-The site is deployed using GitHub Pages - [FlavorVault](https://ethanpeters96.github.io/FlavorWave/)
+The site is deployed using Heroku - [FlavorVault](#)

-To Deploy the site using GitHub Pages:
+To Deploy the site using Heroku:

-1. Login (or sign up) to Github.
-2. Go to the repository for this project, [FlavorVault](https://github.com/EthanPeters96/FlavorWave).
-3. Click the settings button.
-4. Select pages in the left hand navigation menu.
+1. Create a `requirements.txt` file using the terminal command `pip freeze > requirements.txt`

+2. Create a `Procfile` with the terminal command `echo web: python app.py > Procfile`

+3. Login to Heroku and create a new app by clicking "New" and "Create new app"

+4. Choose a name for your app (must be unique) and select your region

-5. From the source dropdown select main branch and press save.
+5. From the deploy tab on Heroku:

-6. The site has now been deployed, please note that this process may take a few minutes before the site goes live.
+    - Select "Connect to GitHub" as the deployment method
+    - Search for your repository name and click "Connect"
+    - Scroll to the bottom of the deploy page and select "Enable Automatic Deploys"

+6. Set up your environment variables in Heroku:

+    - Click the settings tab
+    - Click "Reveal Config Vars"
+    - Add any necessary environment variables (e.g., SECRET_KEY, DATABASE_URL)

+7. Push these changes to your GitHub repository: `bash git add . git commit -m "Deployment: Add requirements.txt and Procfile" git push   `

+8. Your app will now be deployed to Heroku and will update automatically each time you push changes to GitHub

 ### Local Development